Insire/SoftThorn.Monstercat.Browser/README.md

 - Playlist (manage playback via playlists)
   - Playbackmode (shuffel, one, all, folder)

 ### ToDo

- - Previous button doesnt work
+- add Previous button for going back to the previous track
- - Volume level isnt being saved
+- remember playback volume level
- - adjust style for playlist button?
+- figure out how to show playback progress with NAudio
- - download button doesnt show intermediate download progress
+- auto updates
- - investigate naudio playback progress
+- sign my binaries

 ## Showcase